lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

     func presentSaveCompleted() {
         router.routeSaveCompleted()
     }
+    func presentSaveError() {
+        output.showSaveError(message: "There was a problem saving")
     }
+}
 ```

-The end result is that a ViewController never communicates with its Router - that is the job of the Presenter.
+Since the ViewController never communicates with its Router, the details of how to route is deferred to the Router - the Presenter just asks for the routing.

 ## The Router's VIP Stack